geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 This very little blade
 &emsp;Was a fisherman by trade
-And his skill it was with envy all did view it
+And his skill it was with envy all did view it;
 &emsp;Christen’d Alamon was he
 &emsp;And surnam’d Tippeny
 Widely famous for his vinegar cruet.